TOAST-DOCS/Face-Recognition/en/api-guide-v2.1.md

 ### Preparations

 * Face Recognition uses User Access Key tokens for authentication and authorization when making API calls.
 The User Access Key token is a temporary, Bearer-type access token issued from a User Access Key.
-For more information on issuing and using User Access Key tokens, please refer to the [User Access Key Token](docs.nhncloud.com/en/nhncloud/en/public-api/user-access-key-token).
+For more information on issuing and using User Access Key tokens, please refer to the [User Access Key Token](/nhncloud/en/public-api/user-access-key-token).
+* An AppKey or a Project Integrated Appkey is required to use the Face Recognition API.<br/>
+An AppKey is a unique authentication key issued for each individual NHN Cloud service, while a Project Integrated Appkey is a common authentication key that can be shared across multiple services within a single NHN Cloud project.<br/>
-* Appkey is required to use the Face Recognition API.
-The Appkey is included in the request URL to identify and specify a particular resource when making API calls.
-For more information on checking and using Appkeys, please refer to the  [Appkey](docs.nhncloud.com/en/nhncloud/en/public-api/appkey).
+For more information on checking and using Appkeys, please refer to the [Appkey](/nhncloud/en/public-api/appkey).
+For more information on creating and using Project Integrated Appkeys, please refer to the [Project Integrated Appkey](/nhncloud/en/public-api/project-integrated-appkey).

 ### Request Common Information